Distribution-free Deviation Bounds and The Role of Domain Knowledge in Learning via Model Selection with Cross-validation Risk Estimation: Model selection in Statistical Learning

 The risk of a model in $\mathbb{C}(\mathcal{H})$ is defined as

 for $\mathcal{M} \in \mathbb{C}(\mathcal{H})$, and we consider estimators $\hat{L}(\mathcal{M})$ for $L(\mathcal{M})$ based on cross-validation.
 We assume that $\hat{L}$ is of the form

-in which there are $m$ pairs of independent training and validation samples, $\hat{L}^{(j)}$ is the empirical risk under the $j$-th validation sample, and $\hat{h}^{(j)}_{\mathcal{M}}$ is a hypothesis that minimizes the empirical risk in $\mathcal{M}$ under the $j$-th training sample, denoted by $\mathcal{D}_{N}^{(j)}$.
+in which there are $m$ pairs of independent training and validation samples, $\hat{L}^{(j)}$ is the empirical risk under the $j$-th validation sample, and $\hat{h}^{(j)}_{\mathcal{M}}$ is a hypotheses that minimizes the empirical risk in $\mathcal{M}$ under the $j$-th training sample, denoted by $\mathcal{D}_{N}^{(j)}$.
 We assume independence between samples within a pair $j$, but there may exist dependence between samples of distinct pairs $j,j^{\prime}$.
 All training and validation samples are subsets of $\mathcal{D}_{N}$.
+We assume all training samples have a size $N_{t}$ and the validation samples a size $N_{v}$.

-In order to exemplify the results obtained in this paper, we will apply them for two estimators of the form \eqref{form_Lhat}, obtained with a validation sample and k-fold cross validation, which we formally define below.
-When there is no need to specify which estimator of $L(\mathcal{M})$ we are referring, we denote simply $\hat{L}(\mathcal{M})$ to mean an arbitrary estimator with form \eqref{form_Lhat}.
+In order to exemplify the results obtained in this paper, we consider two estimators of the form \eqref{form_Lhat}, obtained with a validation sample and k-fold cross-validation, which we formally define in Section \ref{SecVal}.
+When there is no need to specify which estimator of $L(\mathcal{M})$ we are referring to, we simply denote $\hat{L}(\mathcal{M})$ to mean an arbitrary estimator with form \eqref{form_Lhat}.